Dr. Andrea Birch, Dean

-Locations throughout Georgia include Gainesville, North Atlanta (Norcross), South Atlanta (Fairburn), and Augusta, as well as Jacksonville, Florida.
+Locations throughout Georgia include Gainesville, North Atlanta (Norcross), and South Atlanta (Fairburn).
 Classes meeting at these locations are held in the evenings on weeknights and during the day on weekends.
 Faculty and staff are based at each regional location to assist students with their academic and administrative needs.

-Gainesville: Many of Brenau’s undergraduate and graduate programs are offered at the Gainesville campus.
+Gainesville: Most of Brenau’s undergraduate and graduate programs are offered at the Gainesville campus.
 Full-time faculty and staff at the Gainesville Campus are available to assist students with their needs.

 500 Washington St. SE